MaterializeInc/materialize/play/wikirecent/README.md

 ## Running it Yourself

-To run this demo using Docker Compose, run `mzconduct up`:
+To run this demo using Docker Compose, run `mzcompose up` within the `play/wikirecent` directory:

-    ./bin/mzconduct up wikirecent -w demo
+    ./mzcompose run demo

-To view the web app in your local browser, run the `mzconduct web`:
+To view the web app in your local browser, run the `mzcompose web`:

-    ./bin/mzconduct web wikirecent app
+    ./mzcompose web app

-Once you're done, run `mzconduct down` to stop services and delete the associated volumes:
+Once you're done, run `mzcompose down` to stop services and delete the associated volumes:

-    ./bin/mzconduct down wikirecent -v
+    ./mzcompose down -v

 ## How This Works